rohan843/cybersecurity-notes/README.md

 A SIEM tool is an application that collects and analyzes log data to monitor critical activities in an organization.
 It provides real-time visibility, event monitoring and analysis, and automated results.
 It also stores all log data in a centralized location.

 SIEM tools also allow us to create dashboards.
 Dashboards provide consolidated information in an easy to understand manner.
-This is useful in responding to alerts, such as suspicious login attempts, or to point out any anomalies.
+This is useful in responding to alerts, such as suspicious login attempts, or to point out any anomalies and to conduct a thorough analysis of any potential security threat, risk, or vulnerability identified..

 **Metrics** are key technical attributes, such as response time, availability, and failure rate, which are used to assess the performance of a software application.